martin-prillard/shavadoop/README.md

 # Shavadoop

-My own implementation of MapReduce in Java.
+My own implementation of Hadoop MapReduce in Java.

 This includes :
 * launch wordcount algorithm on large files with parallel distributed computing via multiple computers in a network